t0560r91/fitbit-etl/README.md

 If you don't already have anaconda environment manager installed on your machine, install environment manager anaconda3 from https://www.anaconda.com/distribution/#download-section .

-Or, if you already have Anaconda Envirionment Manager follow the steps below.
+Or, if you already have Anaconda Environment Manager follow the steps below.

 1. Create an environment that will be configured for running the ETL application.